BlueOnionLabs/interview-data/README.md

 1. Order amount: Transaction amount (minus bundle discount if exists)
 2. Shipping: From transaction data (not affected by bundle discount)
 3. Tax: Order amount × tax rate (shipping is not taxed)
-4. Convert all amounts to USD using transaction date's exchange rate
+4. Convert all amounts to USD using exchange_rates.csv for the transaction date

 See example_journal_entries.csv for more examples.